unixorn/ha-mqtt-discoverable/README.md

 mqtt_settings = Settings.MQTT(host="some.server", username="someuser", password="somepassword")
 ```

-The connection is automatically established when an action is taken by an
+The connection is automatically established when needed by an entity using these settings.

-Settings that provide authentication can be used as a drop-in replacement for any of the examples below.
+MQTT Settings that provide authentication can be used as a drop-in replacement in any of the examples below.

 ## Supported entities